-4.24.18 Marine Protection, Research and Sanctuaries Act
+4.25.18 Marine Protection, Research and Sanctuaries Act

 The term "dumping" as defined in the Act (3[33 U.S.C.
-1402](f)) does not apply to the disposal of material for beach nourishment or to the placement of material for a purpose other than disposal (i.e. placement of rock material as an artificial reef or the construction of artificial reefs as mitigation).
+1402](f)) does not apply to the placement of material for beach nourishment or to the placement of material for a purpose other than placement (i.e. placement of rock material as an artificial reef or the construction of artificial reefs as mitigation).
 Therefore, the Marine Protection, Research and Sanctuaries Act does not apply to this project.
-The disposal activities addressed in this EA have been evaluated under Section 404 of the Clean Water Act.
+The placement activities addressed in this EA have been evaluated under Section 404 of the Clean Water Act.

-4.24.19 Magnuson-Stevens Fishery Conservation and Management Act
+4.25.19 Magnuson-Stevens Fishery Conservation and Management Act

 The Corps has determined that the project will not have a significant adverse impact on EFH or federally managed fish species occurring along the east-central coast of Florida.
-Coordination with NMFS will occur to ensure compliance with this Act.
+Coordination with NMFS has been completed and is in compliance with this Act.

-4.24.20 Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970
+4.25.20 Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970